De30/grafana/contribute/style-guides/backend.md

 is a fine choice, profiling shows that json-iterator may be 3-4 times more efficient for encoding.
 We haven't profiled its parsing performance yet, but according to json-iterator's own benchmarks, it appears even more superior in this department.

+## Bus

+The Grafana message [bus](https://github.com/grafana/grafana/tree/master/pkg/bus) is used a lot throughout the code base, but avoid its usage in new code since it results in dynamic function calls instead of static ones, which can be verified by the compiler and are much easier to follow/verify for the human reader.
+I.e., code using the bus will have a higher risk of bugs than otherwise due to its dynamic nature.
+Additionally, it's difficult to use the bus without relying on global state, which (as described elsewhere in these guidelines) should generally be avoided.